– SILVER WINNER OF THE 2017 EXCELLENCE IN PRACTICE AWARDS –

 Financial services companies are experiencing disruption on a global scale.
 Banks in particular are recognising that they need to demonstrate relevance, provide value and find new ways to differentiate themselves

 Australia and New Zealand Banking Group (ANZ to the world) understands that one way to remain relevant is to help its customers grow their companies by providing knowledge capital as well as financial capital.
 ANZ believes that being “the bank that helps my business grow” aligns with its strategy and could be a major differentiator in the market.

 In 2013 the University of South Australia (UniSA) developed a strategic plan, “Crossing the Horizon 2013-18” that positioned itself as “The University of Enterprise”.

 This plan described how UniSA would become a leading contributor to Australia through innovative solutions to social, economic, political and technological challenges; creative contributions to the prosperity and wellbeing of the nation; and building and maintaining productive partnerships with industry and the business community.

-UniSA’s Pro Vice Chancellor for Business and Law approached ANZ to outline the business school’s intent to create a Centre for Business Growth and asked ANZ to sponsor a Chair and provide initial funding as a Foundation Partner
+UniSA’s Pro Vice Chancellor for Business and Law approached ANZ to outline the business school’s intent to create a Centre for Business Growth and asked ANZ to sponsor a Chair and provide initial funding as a Foundation Partner of the Centre.

 ANZ agreed, funded the ANZ Chair in Business Growth and provided funding for an “ANZ